mohamed-services/mnn/README.md

 No human labels will be used in the pretraining of the model, only raw unsupervised learning and reinforcement learning.\
 Supervised learning will be only used in the prompt fine-tuning.\
+Only open source data will be used in the model training\

 ## Video processing